Table of Contents

 For many real estate investors, the selection and purchase of a property is just the first step in their journey.
 Doing the research, looking at places and making bids can seem like a lot of work but what makes the difference is how you decide to manage your new properties.

-For other rental property owners, the responsibility of property management will fall back on them as landlords.
+For other rental property owners, the responsibility of residential property management will fall back on them as landlords.
 They’ll be the ones called if the hot water gets shut off or if the power goes out and should be prepared to know what to do.
 For investors who don’t mind this aspect of real estate, doing it yourself can save money.

-Outsourcing property management as an investor
+Outsourcing your residential property management

 Becoming a property manager